mathesh-me/two-tier-architecture-aws-using-terraform/elb.md

-## Step 5 : Creating Load Balancer
+## Step 5 : Creating the Load Balancer

 1. I am going to create an Application Load Balancer.
 To create the Application Load Balancer, we first need to create a new target group.
 2. To create an Elastic Load Balancer target group for routing traffic to instances , we have to create a file for target group with .tf extension.